hackforla/internship/.github/ISSUE_TEMPLATE/linkedin-setup-checklist.md

 #### Signup for LinkedIn
 - [ ] I have a LinkedIn account.
 Here is the URL:
 - [ ] I do not have a LinkedIn account.
-   - [ ] If you don't already have a LinkedIn account, signup now.
+   - [ ] If you don't already have a LinkedIn account, signup now and provide the URL here:

 #### Top